Shigeo Shingo is credited with this concept of mistake proofing. This involves some form of mechanism that helps avoid

 This is a very pleasant mistake proofing device, but if the hot water pump doesn't get a feedback signal and continues filling the filter compartment then this could overflow.
 Essentially, the spill failure mode has been moved from one location to another.

-The laundry tub is deeper so it could hold more water but the sink in the bottom picture has an overflow drain as a source prevention contact control method.
+The laundry tub is deeper so it could hold more water but the sink in the right picture has an overflow drain as a source prevention contact control method.
 This offers more risk aversion than the sink in the top picture.
 For the sink in the top picture, if the water is accidentally left on with the plug in it (unless it is plugged too!).

 Think about stretch ideas that further improve mistake proofing of both?
 Staying somewhat practical with cost in mind, let your imagination take over.